sergiocarracedo/blog/source/_posts/vue-router-lazy-loading-and-chunking.md

 For simple apps it is a good idea keep all your built code into a single file, because client's browser loads `app.css` the first time user accesses your app and keep it in cache, next access the file will be served from local browser's cache (until cache expire).

-But, when your application starts to grow the `app.js` will be huge, slowly down the page loading.
+But when your application starts to grow the `app.js` will be huge, slowing down the page loading.
 There will even be parts of the app that are never used, for example "pages" (in this context think pages as Vue page component, not static pages) forbidden for regular users.

 In this case a good solution is chunking your `app.js` using [async components](https://vuejs.org/v2/guide/components-dynamic-async.html) for page components.
-You can split every page into different files which will be loaded when user navigate to route.
+You can split every page into different files which will be loaded when user navigates to route.

 This strategy uses the _[Webpack's code splitting](https://webpack.js.org/guides/code-splitting/)_ feature.